 Put systems in place

-To fully relax while you're away, ensure you have systems in place to keep your business running smoothly.
-Put a relevant voicemail message on your office phone and mobile saying something like "Hello, you've reached XXX.
+To fully relax while you're away, ensure you have systems to keep your business running smoothly.
+Put a relevant voicemail message on your office phone and mobile saying something like, "Hello, you've reached XXX.
 I'm on annual leave until XXX.
 Please leave a message, and I will get back to you on my return".
 And don't forget an 'out of office' auto-responder on your emails, saying something similar.

 In case of emergency

 Some clients will suddenly have "urgent" jobs that need doing.
 They'll know you're on holiday but will still call your mobile, panicking about something that's come up.
-This is especially a problem if you're a web developer and host several websites, or if you're a PR professional that often needs to respond immediately to any reputation issues.
+It is especially a problem if you're a web developer who hosts several websites or if you're a PR professional that often needs to respond immediately to any reputation issues.

 In which case, always have a fellow freelancer you can trust to be an "emergency contact" for your client and provide their contact information to all your clients before you leave.
 If this isn't possible, set expectations early on by offering an emergency, out-of-hours on-call rate.
-That way, you can respond on holiday but make more money for providing peace of mind.
+That way, you can respond on holiday but make more money by providing peace of mind.

 Hire a virtual assistant